| | | Transportation Master Plan Update |

 transportation projects and changes to the rural active transportation

 network.
 It also asked residents for feedback on draft policies, including policies to advance active transportation.
 The City has recently posted a number of documents to the project website that report on what we heard through the consultation process.
+Staff

 are reviewing the feedback received, along with technical and costing